estfernan/boost/docs/sv_gene_detection.rst

     ## Bayes Factor in favor of a spatially variable gene: 1.9e+11
     ## p-value: 0

 The outputs include the estimates of dispersion and kernel scale parameters in BOOST-GP model and also the mean normalized gene expression levels across spots.
 Bayes factor is the criteria for determining whether a gene is SV gene or not.
-If the output Bayes factor is greater than 150, we infer that it is SV gene.
+If the output Bayes factor is greater than 150, we infer that this gene is an SV gene.
 In this example, Bayes factor is extremely large, indicating strong evidence that gene 'Doc2g' is an SV gene.

 BOOST-Ising
 ------------------------------------

-Before applying BOOST-Ising (Bayesian mOdeling Of Spatial Transcriptomics data via a modified Ising model) method, several data pre-processing steps are required.
+Before applying BOOST-MI (Bayesian mOdeling Of Spatial Transcriptomics data via a modified Ising model, also called BOOST-Ising) method, several data pre-processing steps are required.
 Frist, we need to binarize the normalized expression level using binarize.st function.
 ::
     binary_expr <- binarize.st(normalized_count, 'Doc2g', cluster.method =  "GMC")

-Instead of sample_info matrix, BOOST-Ising method requires the neighbor information of sample points.
+Instead of sample_info matrix, BOOST-MI method requires the neighbor information of sample points.
 We apply get.neighbors function to generate the neighbor information.
-Sample points for this data are located on a square lattice, so each spots has 4 neighbors.
+Sample points for this data are located on a square lattice, so each spots has at most 4 neighbors.
 ::
     neighbor_info <- get.neighbors(sample_info, n.neighbors = 4, method = "distance")

-BOOST-Ising requires the binarized expression level for one gene and the neighbor information as inputs.
+BOOST-MI requires the binarized expression levels for one gene and the neighbor information as inputs.
 ::
     result_boost_ising <- BOOST.Ising(binary_expr, neighbor_info, gene.name = 'Doc2g')